didrichsen/PGR209_Backend_Prog_Exam/README.md

 An order consists of order lines, each containing a single machine.
 An order has one customer, and it may have multiple order lines.
 A customer must have an address associated with them to be linked to an order.
-While an order can exist without order lines or a customer, if an order is deleted, its underlying order lines will also be removed.
+If an order is deleted,
+its underlying order lines will also be deleted.
 Customers, on the other hand, persist in the system even if they have no associated orders.
-A customer can have multiple orders, but an order line can only have one order.
+A customer can have multiple orders, but an order line can only be part of one order.

 An Order is created by sending an OrderRequest Object.